Distributed Graph Processing in Practice: From Python Parallelism to Rust and Go

 - Constraint: real-time or near-real-time response requirements

-The challenge is to parallelize graph traversal while managaing:
+The challenge is to parallelize graph traversal while managing:

 - Load balancing across workers